-- In what ways is this a poem about the co-existence and interdependence of pleasure and pain?
+- In what ways is this a poem about the paradox of pleasure and pain?

 This poem contains another of those paradoxes of which Keats is so fond: on the one hand the nightingale’s song brings relief from the day-to-day pains of living, ‘the weariness, the fever and the fret’; on the other hand the seeming immortality of birdsong makes Keats painfully aware of the fragility of his own life and how quickly death can come.
 Keats seeks escape from this paradox – but knows that by escaping his own pain he will fall into an imaginary realm from which there is no return.